-It’s a blend of a highly stable form of Vitamin C that is combined with peptides, antioxidants, and hydrators to improve the efficacy of the formula.
-RoC claims that it produces brighter and tighter skin in just 4 weeks.
+It’s a blend of a highly stable form of Vitamin C combined with peptides, antioxidants, and hydrators to improve the formula’s efficacy.
+RoC claims that it produces brighter and tighter skin in just four weeks.

 3-0-Ethyl Ascorbic Acid is stable in both water and oil and penetrates the skin well.
 Per the manufacturer, it is metabolized by the skin into pure ascorbic acid.

-One of the major benefits of 3-0-Ethyl Ascorbic Acid is its ability to brighten the skin, even skin tone and reduce hyperpigmentation.
+One of the major benefits of 3-0-Ethyl Ascorbic Acid is its ability to brighten the skin, even skin tone, and reduce hyperpigmentation.

 While more testing is needed to get a clearer picture of 3-0-Ethyl Ascorbic Acid’s full benefits for the skin, this vitamin C derivative is a promising alternative to unstable ascorbic acid.

 RoC Multi Correxion Revive + Glow Gel Cleanser is all about cleansing and brightening the skin.
 It is formulated with a vitamin C derivative and glycolic acid to reveal a brighter, smoother, and more even complexion.

 Its small molecule size allows it to reach deep into pores to clear out dirt, oil, makeup, dead skin cells, and other debris that may clog pores to reveal a brighter and fresher complexion.

 This cleanser also contains a variety of fruit extracts.
 Citrullus Vulgaris (Watermelon) Fruit Extract contains antioxidants to protect the skin, as well as vitamins and minerals.

 The orange-colored gel cleanser turns into a gentle creamy foam when mixed with water.
 It removes makeup, dirt, and oil easily and leaves my skin feeling very clean and fresh.

 This gel cleanser is the perfect second cleanse in a two-step double cleanse.
-In the evening, a cleansing balm can be used as your first cleanse and then follow with this cleanser to remove any leftover makeup, dirt, and oil.
+In the evening, a cleansing balm can be used as your first cleanse, and then follow with this cleanser to remove any leftover makeup, dirt, and oil.